dewdad/demos/README.md

 # Demoing of issues with code

-> If you can recreate a problem, than you got have it.
+> If you can recreate a problem, than you've got it.

 ## Build Setup